wendiiwong/portfolio/_posts/2020-04-16-Memory-layout-on-x86-64.md

 ---
 # Overview
-This article covers the basic of program's memory layout on x86-64 architecture, including how CPU allocates memory when a C/C++ program is executed, and where are those variables stored?
+This article covers the basic of program's memory layout on x86-64 architecture, including how CPU allocates memory when a C/C++ program is executed, and where are those variables stored.

 **Here are the subtopics covered :**
 * [Memory representaion](#memory-representation)